awsdocs/amazon-vpc-peering-guide/doc_source/modify-peering-connections.md

 # Modify VPC peering connection options<a name="modify-peering-connections"></a>

 You can modify a VPC peering connection to do the following:
 + Enable one or more EC2\-Classic instances that are linked to your VPC via ClassicLink to communicate with instances in the peer VPC, or to enable instances in your VPC to communicate with linked EC2\-Classic instances in the peer VPC\.
-For more information, see [Configurations with ClassicLink](peering-configurations-classiclink.md)\.
+For more information, see [VPC peering configurations with ClassicLink](peering-configurations-classiclink.md)\.
 You cannot enable EC2\-Classic instances to communicate with instances in a peer VPC over IPv6\.
 + Enable a VPC to resolve public IPv4 DNS hostnames to private IPv4 addresses when queried from instances in the peer VPC\.
 For more information, see [Enable DNS resolution for a VPC peering connection](#vpc-peering-dns)\.

 ## Enable DNS resolution for a VPC peering connection<a name="vpc-peering-dns"></a>